Steps in this module:

 - Complete the reflection activity.

 Most jobs require that you communicate in writing.
-You will write down phone messages, leave notes for your co-workers, post a notice, and reply to email inquiries.
+You will write down phone messages, leave notes for your colleagues, post a notice, and reply to email.
 Your job may even be to write business letters to external customers.

-In Module 1 – Verbal Communication – you learned that the actual words you say contribute less than 10% of the meaning of your message.
+In Module 1 – Verbal Communication – you learned the importance of verbal communication and choosing your words wisely.
 However, when you communicate in writing, the actual words are all you have to get your meaning across.
 Much more than with verbal communication, communicating in writing depends on how you encode your message.

 Qualities of Good Written Communication